Boosting Audio-visual Zero-shot Learning with Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we develop a audio-visual zero-shot learning framework with large languange models, i.e., knowledge-aware distribution adaptation (KDA), to learn an intrinsic common space for audio-visual and semantic feature representations.
-By introducing extra knowledge generated by ChatGPT and conducting distribution alignment, our model effectively tackles the problem of heterogeneous feature representations and bridges the gap between the audio-visual and semantic domains.
-We demonstrate that KDA achieves consistent improvement over the current state-of-the-art methods on three action recognition benchmarks.
+In this paper, we introduce a novel Knowledge-Augmented audio-visual learning (KDA) framework for audio-visual zero-shot learning.
+This framework is designed to create a unified space for audio-visual and textual representations.
+By incorporating extra knowledge from large language models (LLMs) and utilizing a knowledge-aware adaptive margin loss, our model effectively tackles the challenge of heterogeneous feature representations and bridges the gap between audio-visual and semantic domains.
+Our experimental results demonstrate that KDA consistently outperforms current state-of-the-art methods on three benchmark event recognition datasets.
+These results emphasize the effectiveness of our approach in managing the complexities of audio-visual zero-shot learning tasks.

 {

 }